 Farm accidents happen more often than you might realize.
 Every day, about 100 agricultural workers suffer an injury that causes them to miss time on the job, which is far higher than in many other industries.
 Heavy equipment such as tractors and plows are the leading cause of these accidents, as they require lots of skill and training to operate safely and correctly.

 Fortunately, there are ways to help prevent these incidents, from regular machine maintenance to reading the farm equipment safety manual.
 Read on to learn some vital safety measures in farm operations.
+Read more about our top farm equipment safety tips to ensure the safety of yourself and your employees.

 What Causes Farm Accidents and Injuries?